 Fossils are remains of once-living organisms.
 They are essential indicators of the environment of sediment deposition.
 Different living organisms inhabit specific environments.

-That’s why fossils are important markers of past epochs’ climate.
-They are also good for approximating the age of sedimentation because when one type of organism is extinct, the other evolve.
+That’s why fossils are important markers of past epochs’ climates.
+They are also good for approximating the age of sedimentation because when one type of organism is extinct, the other evolves.